- Things to Do

 Fans of the Sopranos might want to check out the On Location Tours Sopranos sites bus tour.

 If you are considering purchasing a discount tourist pass while in NYC, then keep in mind that the Sopranos Tour is included for free with most.
-There is a company specializing in Gangster Tours and they run almost daily.

 This is an interactive map.
 Simply move around with your mouse.